-Initiated a research program focused on understanding the roles of mechanical forces in shaping cardiovascular morphogenesis and adult disease with an emphasis on heart valves.
-Long term objectives to use developmental paradigms to discover novel disease paradigms and regenerative strategies.
-Three research thrusts:
+Prof. Butcher's research initiative focuses on understanding the roles of mechanical forces in shaping cardiovascular morphogenesis and adult disease with an emphasis on heart valves.
+His long term objectives are to use developmental paradigms to discover novel disease paradigms and regenerative strategies.
+There are three research thrusts:

 1. Cardiovascular Developmental Mechanobiology.
 We are working to understand the complex engineering that drives the formation and function of the embryonic heart and its valves.
 We are developing novel animal models of defective cardiogenesis and valvulogenesis using microsurgical and genetic approaches.
 We then quantify how the local biomechanical and hemodynamic environment is altered as well as downstream morphogenesis.
 We have developed novel microscale biomechanical testing devices for embryonic soft tissues, as well as novel imaging methods using Micro-computed tomography and ultrasound.
 We also conduct computational simulations of hemodynamic and mechanics using anatomically precise geometries of normal and malformed hearts.
 Finally, we apply novel 3D engineered tissue culture systems to dissect molecular and cellular mechanisms.
 Our long term goal is to apply the governing engineering principles we identify to identify congenital problems earlier, restore normal mechanical signaling to rescue normal cardiac anatomy and function.